intel/zephyr.js/docs/fs.md

 IO10-13.
 For this reason you will not be able to use these GPIO pins at the same time as the file system.

+Available file modes:

+`'r'` - Open file for only reading.
+An error will be thrown if the file does not exist.

+`'r+'` - Open a file for reading and writing.
+An error will be thrown if the file does not exist.

+`'w'` - Opens a file for writing.
+The file will be overwritten if it already exists.

+`'w+'` - Opens a file for writing and reading.
+The file will be overwritten if it already exists.

+`'a'` - Opens a file for appending.
+The write pointer will always seek to the end of the file during a write.

+`'a+'` - Opens a file for appending and reading.
+As with `'a'` the write pointer will seek to the end for writes, but reads can be done from the start of the file (read pointer saved across different read calls).

 Web IDL
 -------
 This IDL provides an overview of the interface; see below for documentation of